improbable-eng/etcd-cluster-operator/docs/operations.md

 1. On each target Kubernetes node, create a `/mnt/local-ssd` directory
 1. Mount at least one 100Gi SSD partition at e.g. `/mnt/local-ssd/<partition-UUID>`
 1. Configure and deploy the [Local Static Provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/getting-started.md), with a `classes` configuration which contains a `local-ssd` name and which  scans the `/mnt/local-ssd` directory.
-1. Wait for a StorageClass called `local-ssd`
+1. Wait for a `StorageClass` called `local-ssd`
-1. Wait for unbound PVs with this class to appear in the Kubernetes cluster.
+1. Wait for unbound `PersistentVolume` resources to be created.
+They should be assigned the `StorageClass` `local-ssd`.
-1. `kubectl apply -f ` the manifest above.
+1. Apply the the manifest above, using `kubectl apply -f `.

-The operator will create a new a collection of resources for each Etcd node:
+The `etcd-cluster-operator` will create a various API resources for each Etcd node:

 #### EtcdPeer